Selfless African grey parrots get by with a little help from friends

 LENDING A WING

-And, like humans, the grey parrots appeared to favor their friends, sharing significantly more tokens with birds they had previously closely associated with, though they still gave some to acquaintances.
+And, like humans, the grey parrots appeared to favour their friends, sharing significantly more tokens with birds they had previously closely associated with, though they still gave some to acquaintances.

 The experimenters did not test whether the effect would occur with perfect strangers.